rasigadelab/thd/README.md

 Tuberculosis minisatellite example
 ----------------------------------

-This tutorial illustrates computation of THD values with different timescales and identification of factors (metadata) associated with epidemic success.
+This (more involved) example illustrates computation of THD values with different timescales and identification of factors (metadata) associated with epidemic success.
 The tutorial also provides an introduction to model adjustment for population structure.

 Introduction
 ------------

-The dataset is derived from [Rasigade et al. 2017](https://www.nature.com/articles/srep45326) (open access).
+The dataset is derived from [Rasigade et al.
+2017](https://www.nature.com/articles/srep45326) (open access).
 We use a collection of 1,641 isolates of *Mycobacterium tuberculosis* complex from France.
 The genotypes are 15-loci minisatellite markers, technically called mycobacterial interspersed repetitive units (MIRU).
-The metadata are related to disease transmissibility, including the pulmonary localization of disease (`lung`) and the presence of acid-fast bacilly in the sputum (`afb`), associated with high transmission risk.
+The metadata are related to disease transmissibility, including the pulmonary localization of disease (`lung`) and the presence of acid-fast bacilli in the sputum (`afb`), associated with high transmission risk.

 Load the `thd` package and the example dataset .